PaulBlanche/frugal/docs/data/getting-started/07-using-preact.md

 }
 ```

-This means you provide the version of preact that suits you, and frugal will use it.
+This means you provide the version of Preact that suits you, and Frugal will use it.

 ## Preact server side or at build time

-To use preact at build time or on the server, you only need to use the `getContentFrom` function in your page descriptor :
+To use Preact at build time or on the server, you only need to use the `getContentFrom` function in your page descriptor:

 ```tsx
 import { getContentFrom } from 'https://deno.land/x/frugal/preact.server.ts';